 They seem to wear a disguise on their faces.
 Black masks bordered with white frame their eyes.
 They raise a small crest of feathers on the tops of their heads as part of their communication.
 It alters their appearance so that they look like someone else.

 Skeleton Cave – the name immediately brings questions to your mind.
-The designation refers to the discovery of several animal skeletons that were found inside of the cave.
+The designation refers to the discovery of several animal skeletons found inside of the cave.
 This lava tube cave is located south of Bend off of the China Hat Road (also known as Road 18).
-To date, 690 caves have been discovered in Deschutes County and 577 of them are lava tubes.
+Incidentally, 690 caves have been discovered in Deschutes County and 577 of them are lava tubes.

-There is currently a metal staircase leading down into the cave but in the past it was just like a large pit trap that animals sometimes fell into and then could not escape.
-Skeletons and fossilized remains of several species of animals have been found within the cave.
+There is currently a metal staircase leading down into the cave.
+In the past it was just like a large pit trap that animals sometimes fell into and then could not escape.
+Because of this, skeletons and fossilized remains of several species of animals have been found within the cave.
 These included horse, deer, elk, bear, fox, a large hyena-type canid, lynx, a small carnivore, and various rodents.
 The horse skeleton found in the cave was determined to be that of Equus niobrarensis.
 It lived during the Pleistocene era that ended 10,000 years ago.

 Lava tubes are tunnels that form when slow moving lava develops a hard exterior crust that thickens as the interior, faster flowing, lava continues to flow through until it drains away.

-The cave is popular with visitors and many people have enjoyed exploring it.
+This cave is especially popular with visitors and many have enjoyed exploring it.
 The temperature inside the cave averages 43 degrees Fahrenheit.
 Visitors can walk into the first part of the cave and explore deeper sections by climbing and crawling.